 To us Tudor Portsmouth would seem small, dirty and crowded.
 The streets were not lighted at night and they were full of dung from horses and other animals.
 Many houses were made of wood and glass windows were a luxury.
 Chimneys were also a luxury and many houses made do with a hole in the roof to let out smoke.
 However glass windows and chimneys became more common as the 16th century went on.
 Houses divided into several rooms were also a luxury.
 Poor people usually lived in just one, two or three rooms.
 In these dirty, crowded conditions plague was common.
 It struck in 1563 and it killed 300 people.

 The Round Tower dates from the 15th Century.
 In the 16th century there was a capstan by the Round Tower with a massive chain strung across the harbour mouth to Gosport.
 The chain could be lowered to allow friendly ships in and raised to keep enemy ships out.
 Henry VII built the Square Tower at the end of the 15th century.
 In Early Tudor Times the area called Point or Spice Island was wasteland outside the town walls.
 No houses were built there till Queen Elizabeth's reign.
 What is now Southsea Common was marsh in Tudor Times but Henry VIII built Southsea Castle in 1539-44.

-In the Middle Ages a stone building called the Domus Dei (House of God) was built.
+In 1212 a stone building called the Domus Dei (House of God) was built at Portsmouth.
 It was a hospice for pilgrims.
 However Henry VIII closed the Domus Dei and it was used as an armoury.
-Later it was made a house for the military governor of Portsmouth.
+Later it was made part of the military governor's house.

-Most importantly Henry VII created the Dockyard in 1495.
+Most importantly Henry VII created Portsmouth Dockyard in 1495.
 It had the world's first dry dock.